rstyczynski/umc/README.md

 ## OSB ##
 OSB provides multiple metrices, and UMC harvets subset of them related to: (a) Proxy service, (b) Business service, and (c) URI.

-Note that before ocllecting data you need to enable monitoring.
+Note that before ocllecting data you need to enable monitoring (sbconsole->service->operational settings->monitoring).
 Once enabled, UMC is able to harvest performence counters.

 Data collection from Proxy service: